K43GFX/omnivabot/README.md

 To add your tracking codes to tracking list, please open `bin/omnivabot` executable and add your tracking lines as shown in the example:

 ```
-connector.discover('XXXXXXXXXXX') #this is your tracking code
+tracker.discover('XXXXXXXXXXX') #this is your tracking code
-connector.discover('YYYYYYYYYYY') #you can add multiple instances!
+tracker.discover('YYYYYYYYYYY') #you can add multiple instances!
 ```

 Now you can actually put the program to work.
 Execute while being on the gem's directory: